zhang1980s/prometheus-lab/README.md

 ### Main Deployment Script

-- **deploy.sh**: The primary deployment script that sets up containerd, Prometheus, Grafana, and Node Exporter on the main EC2 instance.
+- **deploy.sh**: The primary deployment script that sets up containerd, Prometheus, Grafana, Node Exporter, and Nginx (all as containers) on the main EC2 instance.
 It configures authentication, persistent storage, and basic dashboards.

 ### Additional Utility Scripts